 Transition Point Assessment Level 1 - Prior to Entry in Admission to the University (GPA, SAT or ACT).
-Programs □ Some departments have additional Level 1 assessments (example - music requires auditions).
-Entry to Program (APS) □ Minimum of 60 credits □ Required completion of 1 literature, 1 writing course, 2 math courses □ Minimum 3.0 GPA □ Candidates must Pass Foundations field experience in a diverse placement □ Candidates must receive the recommendation of Foundations Block Faculty Candidates must meet the state mandated minimum passing scores for Praxis I exams.
-Entry to Clinical □ Candidates must maintain 3.0 GPA Pass Professional Block Classes.
+Programs Some departments have additional Level 1 assessments (example - music requires auditions).
+Entry to Program (APS) Minimum of 60 credits Required completion of 1 literature, 1 writing course, 2 math courses Minimum 2.8 GPA Candidates must pass Foundations field experience in a diverse placement Candidates must receive the recommendation of Foundations Block Faculty Candidates must meet the state mandated minimum passing scores for PAPA exams.
+Entry to Clinical Candidates must maintain 2.8 GPA Candidates must pass Professional Block Classes.
 Multiple Major Assessments aligned with the conceptual framework outcomes are conducted in Professional Block classes.
 Candidates must successfully complete a Professional Block Field Experience.
-Exit from Clinical Candidates must pass student teaching course. □ Candidates must earn a score of "Satisfactory" in the four domains of the PDE 430.
-This is a state department of education instrument aligned with the Danielson framework. □ Student must earn at minimum "competent" ratings on the Millersville Student teaching Instrument.
-This instrument is aligned with national teaching standards and includes specific items representing Specialty Program Standards for each program. □ All Student Teachers must complete an Impact on Student learning assessment.
-Elementary Education, Special Education, and Art majors complete the Teacher Work Sample.
-Secondary Education Majors complete a locally developed assessment of Impact on Student Freit Frame Dramane learning called CIRQL (Collaborative Inquiry: Reflection, Questions, about Learning.
-Exit From Program □ Candidates must complete all major and university requirements (secondary majors must complete a full major in their discipline.
-In addition, to be recommended for certification by Millersville University, candidates must □ Maintain 3.0 GPA Continuing Appagament of □ Pass content praxis within their discipline Continuing Assessment of The Professional Education Unit has adopted an ongoing system for assessing candidate

-Transition Point Assessment Dispositions dispositions.
+Transition Point Assessment Exit from Clinical Candidates must pass student teaching course.
+Candidates must earn a score of "Satisfactory" in each of the four domains of the PDE 430.
+This is a state department of education instrument aligned with the Danielson framework.
+Student must earn at minimum "competent" ratings on the Millersville University Student Teaching Instrument.
+This instrument is aligned with national teaching standards and includes specific items representing Specialty Program Standards for each program.
+All Student Teachers must complete an Impact on Student Learning assessment.
+Pre-K to Grade 4, Grade 4-Grade 8, Special Education, and Art majors complete the Teacher Work Sample.
+Secondary Education Majors complete a locally developed assessment of Impact on Student Learning called CIRQL (Collaborative Inquiry: Reflection, Questions, about Learning.
+Exit From Program Candidates must complete all major and university requirements (secondary majors must complete a full major in their discipline).
+In addition, to be recommended for certification by Millersville University, candidates must Maintain 2.8 GPA and obtain a higher qualifying test score on Praxis 2 as established by Pennsylvania Department of Education (PDE) Bureau of School Leadership and Teacher Quality GPA - Qualifying Test Score Pass content praxis within their discipline Continuing Assessment of Dispositions The Professional Education Unit has adopted an ongoing system for assessing candidate dispositions.
 The system includes unit criteria for dispositions aligned to the conceptual framework, a process for identification of candidates for which there are concerns, a process for involving all appropriate faculty and school partners in the evaluation, an appeals process, and a process for remediation.
 All candidates must maintain a "Proficient" rating at all times.
 Candidates who earn a Partially Proficient rating receive remediation and may be removed from the program.